agnar-nomad/portfolio/bankist/readme.md

 #### The app is a simple Internet Banking App simulator.
 Pre-existing users can transfer money, request a loan and check their balance or transaction history.
 A login timeout (as a security feature) has been implemented, which will log users out after a certain time of inactivity.

+A live demo is available at this [URL](https://bankist-demo-agnar.netlify.app/).

 ### Usage

 - Login using one of the demo accounts as shown on the page